Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Discussion

-In this work, we revisited the objective of supervised fine-tuning (SFT) for large language model post-training and showed that negative log likelihood (NLL), while classically optimal from scratch, is not universally effective once models already encode priors and supervision is long and noisy.
-Our central contribution is the \emph{model-capability continuum}, instantiated with a general family of probability-based objectives, which reveals that the effectiveness of different objectives depends critically on the prior strength of the base model.
-Through extensive analyses from different angles, we found consistent evidence that objectives reverse their relative advantage across different regions, yielding a unified explanation of how objective form interacts with model capability.
+In this work, we revisited supervised fine-tuning (SFT) objectives for large language model post-training and showed that negative log likelihood (NLL), while classically optimal from scratch, is not universally effective once models already encode priors and supervision is long and noisy.
+Our central contribution is the \emph{model-capability continuum}, instantiated through a general family of probability-based objectives, which shows that objective effectiveness depends critically on the prior strength of the base model.
+Across extensive analyses, we find that objectives reverse their relative advantage across different regions, yielding a unified explanation of how objective form interacts with model capability.
+Appen.~\ref{appen:discussion} further situates several well-known existing objectives in this lens: Focal loss is more prior-averse than NLL, Huber-style probability losses are prior-leaning, and KL-regularized or RL-style objectives favor high-probability behaviors.

-Looking ahead, our results highlight the need for \emph{adaptive} objectives that adjust to model capability rather than relying on a fixed choice.
-Promising directions include practical implementations of adaptive SFT objectives, integration with domain-specific supervision and data curation, and extensions to broader post-training frameworks.
-Another avenue is to explore dynamic or curriculum-style adaptation, where the objective evolves with model improvement during training.
-Advancing along these lines may unlock the full potential of SFT as a lightweight yet powerful approach for aligning large language models.
-We discuss potential limitations in Appen.~\ref{appen:limitation}.
+For practitioners, the continuum gives a simple diagnostic for objective choice.
+If the target task is well represented in pretraining, prior-leaning objectives such as $-p$ or thresholded NLL are natural candidates.
+If the task is poorly covered and predictions are close to uninformative, NLL remains preferable because it gives strong corrective updates to low-probability tokens.
+This assessment can be guided by knowledge of the pretraining mixture when available, and more directly by measuring predicted probabilities on downstream examples.
+These observations also suggest that highly specialized models, such as strong mathematical reasoners, may benefit most from high-quality and relevant pretraining: once the prior is strong, lightweight SFT with an appropriate objective can be highly effective.
+Beyond SFT, prior-leaning objectives may also be useful during late-stage pretraining, where raw web-scale corpora contain substantial noise.

+Our findings point to several natural future directions.
+First, adaptive objectives could adjust their prior-averse or prior-leaning behavior as training progresses, rather than using a fixed objective throughout SFT.
+Such objectives may be especially useful in the intermediate regime, where neither prior-leaning nor prior-averse objective is uniformly preferred, and the right emphasis may change as the model improves.
+Second, a more general theoretical treatment could relax the stylized assumptions used in our analysis and characterize a broader range of training dynamics across the continuum.
+Third, developing better quantitative measures of model capability is an important direction.
+Predicted probability is a useful and accessible proxy, but it does not always coincide with true capability, especially in settings with miscalibration or confident hallucinations.
+More refined uncertainty quantification and capability diagnostics could therefore make objective selection more reliable in practice.